salvatoreraccardi/salvatoreraccardi/README.md

 ![alt text](https://raw.githubusercontent.com/salvatoreraccardi/salvatoreraccardi/main/2.png)

 # ⚡ About Me
 Ciao!
-My name is Salvatore(23y/o Italian) and I'm a PCB Designer and a Computer Engineering student.
+My name is Salvatore and I'm a PCB Designer and a Computer Engineering student.
 I develop experimental designs for IoT applications(smart devices, devkit, and more).

 🔸 I do consulting and development for IoT projects.